shpml/fundamentals/06_chapter/14_cheatsheet.md

 * *Synonyms*: utility

 ####Option
-* Follows the "command" in a command line, to modify the behavior of the command in some way.
+* Follows the "command" in a command line; used to modify the behavior of the command in some way.
 * *Synonyms*: flag

 ####Argument
-* Follows the "command" and "options" (if any) in a command line, and is used to explain what we want the command to act on.
+* Follows the "command" and "options" (if any) in a command line and is used to explain what we want the command to act on.
 * The number of arguments used generally depends on the command: some don't need arguments, some require exactly one argument, some require lots of arguments, and some are flexible in the number they can take.

 Command | Description
 ---|---
-`pwd -options` | Prints the working directory; returns the absolute path name of the current directory.
-`ls [-options] [path/to/directory]` | Lists directory contents.
-`cd [-options] [path/to/directory]` | Changes the current working directory to the specificed directory.
-`mkdir [-options] [path/to/directory]` | Makes a new directory `rm -r [path/to/file] [path/to/file] ... ` | Removes directories or files permanently
-`mv [-options] [path/to/file] [path/to/directory]` | Moves directories or files to a new local `mv [-options] [path/to/file] [NEW_FILE_NAME]` | Renames a file or directory.
+`pwd -options` | Prints the working directory; returns the absolute path name of the current directory `ls [-options] [path/to/directory]` | Lists directory contents `cd [-options] [path/to/directory]` | Changes the current working directory to the specified directory `mkdir [-options] [path/to/directory]` | Makes a new directory `rm -r [path/to/file] [path/to/file] ... ` | Removes directories or files permanently `mv [-options] [path/to/file] [path/to/directory]` | Moves directories or files to a new local `mv [-options] [path/to/file] [NEW_FILE_NAME]` | Renames a file or directory

 On Mac, your Terminal comes with a manual, and to access more (*a lot more*) information about any command, type <code>man</code> followed by the command name and press <kbd>Enter</kbd>: